sivchari/tenv/README.md

 ./main_test.go:19:2: os.Setenv() can be replaced by `testing.Setenv()` in helper
 ```

 The option `go` allows to specify Go version.
-If the version is not empty and lower than Go 1.17 the analysis will be skipped.
+If the version is not empty or lower than Go 1.17, the analysis will be skipped.

 ```console
 go vet -vettool=$(which tenv) -tenv.go 1.16 ./...